gkatzioura/RobotNavigation/README.md

 This is a spring-boot gradle based project.
-In order to run gradle is required.
+In order to run, gradle 4 is required.
-In order to start the application issue gradle clean bootRun.
+In order to start the application issue 'gradle clean bootRun'.
-An http server listening to 8080 will be up and running.
+An http server listening to http://localhost:8080 will be up and running.

-In order to execute the requests, the project is package with swagger ui.
+In order to execute the requests, the project is packaged with swagger ui.
 To access swagger ui use the http://localhost:8080/swagger-ui.html url.

 Post requests for navigation using the payload specified can be issued at the http://localhost:8080/robot/navigate url.